Warmuz/PiRaP_lab2/README.md

-Labs from Programming in Python and R - Exercise with NumPy library in PYthon
+Labs from Programming in Python and R - Exercise with NumPy library in Python